-An unfavorable global economic, social and political environment has impacted or may negatively impact, among other things:
+An unfavorable global market, economic, social and political environment has impacted or may negatively impact, among other things:

-- our customers' continued growth and development of their businesses and our customers' ability to continue as going concerns or maintain their businesses, which could affect demand for our products and services; - current and future demand for our services, including decreases as a result of reduced spending on information technology and communications by our customers; - price competition for our products and services; - the price of our common stock; - our liquidity and our associated ability to execute on any share repurchase plans; and - our ability to service our debt, to obtain financing or assume new debt obligations.
+- our customers' continued growth and development of their businesses, or their ability to maintain their businesses and continue as going concerns, which could affect demand for our products and services; - current and future demand for our services, including decreases as a result of reduced spending on information technology and communications by our customers; - price competition for our products and services; - the price of our common stock; - our liquidity and our associated ability to execute on any share repurchase plans; and - our ability to service our debt, to obtain financing or assume new debt obligations.

-In addition, to the extent that the economic, social and political environment impacts specific industry and geographic sectors in which many of our customers are concentrated, that may have a disproportionate negative impact on our business.
+In addition, to the extent that the market, economic, social and political environment impacts specific industry and geographic sectors in which many of our customers are concentrated, that may have a disproportionate negative impact on our business.